JuliaNLSolvers/Optim.jl/docs/src/user/tipsandtricks.md

 input argument to the function we want to minimize, call it `sqerror`.

-The problem is that we want to optimize a function `sqerror` that really depends on three inputs, and two of them are constant throught the optimization procedure.
+The problem is that we want to optimize a function `sqerror` that really depends on three inputs, and two of them are constant throughout the optimization procedure.
 To do this, we need to define the variables `x` and `y`
 ```jl
 x = [1.0, 2.0, 3.0]